tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

     return { "statusCode": status_code, "body": json.dumps(resp) }
 ```

-Then, define a Lambda function constructor for this function:
+Then, in `ApiLambdaCrudDynamoDBStack`, define a Lambda function constructor for this function:
 ```python
 # inside __init__()
 create_one = _lambda.Function(